TOP 10 Currency Pairs for Carry Trade in 2023

 - be trending in the “right direction” (it refers to the trend having the same direction as a trade opened with the carry trade strategy).

 The following table shows our analysis of the maximum difference between interest rates (potential swap size) and a trend for each currency pair.
-This will help us to identify the best pairs for carry trade in 2019:
+Here you can see the list of currency pairs with positive swap.
+This will help us to identify the best pairs for carry trade in 2022:

 - USD/CHF has the largest swap size that makes it the most attractive pair for carry traders.
 Speaking about a trend, the negative interest rate on Swiss franc will further boost this currency pair.